devsfer1/devsfer1/README.md

 ### Hi there! 👋

-I am a Front-end Developer passionate about the best and latest technologies on the market.
+I am a Full-stack Developer passionate about the best and latest technologies on the market.

 - 🔭 Currently working at @Codeleap
 - 🌱 Experience with Typescript, Tailwind, Styled-Components, React, Redux, React Native, Gatsby, Next.JS, and Node.Js.